 Kahlil leads the Firm’s Black Lawyers Group and is a co-leader of the Firm’s Racial Justice and Equality Initiative.
 He is also a co-leader of the firm’s Environmental, Social, and Governance (ESG) Working Group, where he advises companies on emerging ESG issues, including securities litigation and corporate governance trends and the mitigation of social and reputational risk.
 Prior to joining Ballard Spahr, Kahlil worked for an international firm in New York City.

-- Represent real estate technology company in litigation involving alleged misappropriation of trade secrets and proprietary information.
+- Represented a real estate technology company in litigation involving alleged misappropriation of trade secrets and proprietary information.

 Leader, Black Lawyers Group